PanagiotisVard/KeeperApp/README.md

 3.for the database(Strapi)

-To run successfully run : npm install on the KeeperApp folder afterwards run : nom start to each terminal
+To run successfully run : npm install on the KeeperApp folder afterwards run : npm start to each terminal